-The YMCA of Greater Toronto will focus on making our communities home to the healthiest children, teens and young adults.
+Our communities will be home to the healthiest children, teens and young adults.

 The Association was incorporated by a Special Act of the Legislature of Ontario on March 4, 1868.
 The Association is a registered charity under the Income Tax Act (Canada) (the Act) and accordingly is exempt from income taxes, provided certain requirements of the Act are met.